Financial risk management

 Foreign exchange risk

 Foreign exchange exposures are monitored at the Business level and then netted and hedged at Group level.
 All fixed sales and purchase contracts are hedged.
 The estimated future commercial exposures are evaluated by the Businesses, and the level of hedging is decided by the Board of Management.
-Hedge accounting is applied to most of the hedges of these exposures.
+Hedge accounting in accordance with IFRS is applied to most of the hedges of these exposures.
 The hedges cover such time periods that both the prices and costs can be adjusted to new exchange rates.
 These periods vary among Group companies from one month to two years.
 The Group also hedges its position of the statement of financial position, which includes receivables and payables denominated in foreign currencies.
-The Group does not expect significant losses from foreign exchange rate changes in 2016.
+The Group does not expect significant losses from foreign exchange rate changes in 2017.
 The cancellation of orders could lead to ineffective currency hedge.
-Approximately 64% (67) of sales and 57% (57) of operating costs in 2015 were denominated in euros.
+Approximately 67% (64) of sales and 59% (57) of operating costs in 2016 were denominated in euros.
 The Group’s profits and competitiveness are also indirectly affected by the home currencies of its main competitors: USD, GBP, JPY and KRW.

-Some Group companies in countries whose currencies are not fully convertible like Brazil, have unhedged intercompany loans nominated either in EUR or USD.
-The total amount of the loans is EUR 96 million (115).
+Some Group companies in countries whose currencies are not fully convertible like Brazil have unhedged, intercompany loans nominated either in EUR or USD.
+Total amount of the loans is EUR 109 million (96).

 Since Wärtsilä has subsidiaries and joint ventures outside the euro zone, the Group’s equity, goodwill and purchase price allocations are sensitive to exchange rate fluctuations.
-At the end of 2015, the net assets of Wärtsilä’s foreign subsidiaries and joint ventures outside the euro zone totalled EUR 1,036 million (794).
-In addition, goodwill and purchase price allocations from acquisitions nominated in foreign currencies amounted to EUR 591 million (549).
+At the end of 2016, the net assets of Wärtsilä’s foreign subsidiaries and joint ventures outside the euro zone totalled EUR 1,071 million (1,036).
+In addition, goodwill and purchase price allocations from acquisitions nominated in foreign currencies amounted to EUR 613 million (591).
+In 2016, the translation differences recognised in OCI mainly come from changes in GBP exchange rate.

-Hedge accounting has been applied to EUR 1,837 million (1,307) currency forwards.
-A 10% change in the exhange rates would cause from these currency forwards an approximately EUR 147 million (100) net of tax impact on the equity.
-In 2015, EUR -23 million (-85) fair value adjustments related to cash flow hedges were recognised in equity.
-EUR -21 million (-12) of the fair value adjustments were transferred from equity to the statement of income as net sales or operating expenses during 2015.
-In 2015, the result from ineffective portion of the cash flow hedges was EUR -1 million, which was booked in financial items and specified in Note 10.
+IFRS hedge accounting has been applied to EUR 1,468 million (1,837) currency forwards.
+A 10% change in the exhange rates would cause from these currency forwards an approximately EUR 109 million (147) net of tax impact on the equity.
+In 2016, EUR -16 million (-23) fair value adjustments related to cash flow hedges were recognised in equity.
+EUR -58 million (-21) of the fair value adjustments were transferred from equity to the statement of income as net sales or operating expenses during 2016.
+In 2016, the result from ineffective portion of the cash flow hedges was EUR -8 million (-1), which was booked in financial items and specified in Note 10.
 Financial income and expenses.
-In 2014, the result from ineffective portion of the cash flow hedges was not significant.

 Interest rate risk